jacksund/simmate/docs/full_guides/apps/creating_custom_apps.md

 3. Edit the files to start building out your new app

 !!! tip
     Once you get the hang of building apps, all of the code in these files will be annoying to go through & delete.
-There's nothing wrong with building your app out one file at a time, and ingoring the `simmate create-app` command.
+There's nothing wrong with building your app out one file at a time, and ingoring the `simmate start-project` command.

 ## Register Your App